Employers liability insurance is a business insurance policy that virtually all firms employing people must take out by law.

 1. For Limited companies

-If you are a director of a limited company, own at least 50% of the shares, and have no other employees then you are not legally required to purchase employers liability cover.
+If you are a director of a limited company, own at least 50% of the shares, and have no other employees, you are not legally required to purchase employers liability cover.

 2. For unincorporated businesses (sole traders and partnerships)

-If your unincorporated business, that is where the business is operated as a sole trader or a partnership, business employs only close family members then the law does not require you to have employers liability insurance.
+If your unincorporated business is operated as a sole trader or a partnership, and the business employs only close family members, then the law does not require you to have employers’ liability insurance.

 EL insurance is needed even if you only employ occasional or temporary staff